gangmo1011/gangmo1011/README.md

 ### I am Heo Kyeong Mo.
 I'm a baby developer from Incheon, Republic of Korea.

 ## About Me
-:smiley: I've been graduated from CAU, major in Public Adminstration. \n I'm currently learning basic programming skills like Python, HTML and Javascript.
+:smiley: I've been graduated from CAU, major in Public Adminstration.

+I'm currently learning basic programming skills like Python, HTML and Javascript.

 \\<!--:pencil: Sometimes I write articles on [Medium](https://medium.com/) <br/> -->